fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ```

 #### GET "/v1/list_sub_tier_agencies/"
-Gets all CGACS that the user has submit/certify permissions
+Gets all CGACS that the user has submit/certify permissions as well as all sub-tier agencies under said cgacs

 Example input: